 Gina M. Calabrese

-After graduation from law school, Professor Calabrese was an associate with the Los Angeles law firm of Adams, Duque & Hazeltine, where, in addition to representing the firm’s corporate clients, she represented children in a number of pro bono matters.
+After graduation from law school, Professor Calabrese was an associate in the Litigation Department of the Los Angeles law firm of Adams, Duque & Hazeltine.
+In addition to representing the firm’s business clients, she represented children in a number of pro bono matters and authored a book chapter in The Women's Legal Guide, Barbara R. Hauser, Ed.
 She later headed the Litigation Department of the Foundation for Taxpayer and Consumer Rights, a California consumer advocacy group.
 During her five years at the Foundation (1994-1999), she won significant courtroom, regulatory, and legislative victories for consumers in the area of fair insurance rates and practices.
-She previously taught in Hofstra Law School's Housing Rights Clinic and in Brooklyn Law School’s Elder Law Clinic.
+She began her clinical teaching career at Brooklyn Law School's Elder Law Clinic and Hofstra Law School’s Housing Rights Clinic.

 Professor Calabrese earned her B.A. from Columbia University (Columbia College) and her J.D. from Fordham University School of Law.